This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Can I Give My Dog Apoquel And Benadryl?

 Is it safe to give Apoquel and Benadryl together for dogs?
 (Benadryl’s generic name is diphenhydramine.)
 As we said above, dog allergy treatment is best managed by your veterinarian.
 It could be okay for your dog to take both medications together — but only with your vet’s recommendation.
 There could be added side effects with both drugs working simultaneously.
 So don’t give your pup both medications without consulting with your vet first.

 In studies, a very small percentage of dogs experienced lethargy after taking Apoquel.
 But in a large majority of cases, Apoquel doesn’t make dogs drowsy.

 Thinking about visiting your vet for your dog’s itchy skin?
-This brief video can give you a great idea of what your vet will ask you and look for in your dog, as well as possible treatment therapies.
+This brief video can give you a great idea of what your vet will ask you and look for in your dog and possible treatment therapies.

 The dog allergy medicine Apoquel is one of the best dog allergy meds on the market.
-But if you’re not sure if your dog’s itching is from allergies or another cause, check out our article about dog allergy symptoms.
+But if you’re unsure if your dog’s itching is from allergies or another cause, check out our article about dog allergy symptoms.
 Our experts also tell you all about dog skin allergies.

 If you suspect your dog has allergies, it’s always best to visit your veterinarian for a proper diagnosis.
 But in the meantime, you can also give your dog an at-home allergy test.
 These at-home kits can test for many food and environmental sensitivities your dog may have.
 Once you get the results, you can share those with your vet to develop a proper treatment plan.Tagged With: Allergies, Reviewed By Dr. Pendergrass, DVM